judsonlmoore/judsonlmoore.com/_posts/blog/2015-08-29-10-years-after-hurricane-katrina.markdown

   - disaster
   - hurricane katrina
   - memories
-excerpt:					On the tenth anniversary of Hurricane Katrina, I reflect on how that was a pivotal moment when my life trajectory changed.
+description:					On the tenth anniversary of Hurricane Katrina, I reflect on how that was a pivotal moment when my life trajectory changed.
 image:						/assets/images/2015/08/LSU-Eye-of-the-Storm-Autumn-Judson.jpeg
 ---